-Customer Base: • military, aerospace industries. lizes in providing services to , and wireless communications include the US Navy, Boeing, iia.
-Business / Industry N Changes leeds / • procedures and proto manufacture the necessary regulator skills and knowledge RF-Lambda is also streamlining international increased custome growth.
-The Comparits workforce (four visual increase) looking to improve efficiency by all processes. r demand have resulted in any is projected to nearly double will be included in this proposal) ne next two years.
-The Company Training Plan: Need for Training: • procedures necess contracts.
-Further, advance skills via of Cross-training will be innovative technolog production in respondemand.
-Besser Traimprove skill efficie produce and manuscomponents unique Newly hired staff we can maintain the cuthe RF-Lambda braand regulatory stars. pe provided to all staff on agical solutions to improve onse to increased customer raining Courses, designed to oncy, will allow employees to facture the specialized et o customer needs.
-The ill receive training to ensure they putting edge innovation unique to and, including product knowledge idards.
-Training courses listed i the following Types of T Curriculur n wi ill be provided via the e following training method(s) under ⊠ Class/lab ⊠ E-Lear□ MS Pre Ū ☐ CBT ☐ MS Didactic ☐ Productive Lab Business Skills Comme rcial Skille Continuous Improvement COMMINE udl ONIIIO Continuous improvement Manufacturing Skills Job Creation Justification ation wly- hired employees to siness capacity by adding an existing function; or, siness capacity by adding a new production shift.
+Customer Base: military, aero industries. specializes in providing services to espace, and wireless communications omers include the US Navy, Boeing, and Nokia.
+Business / Industry Needs / Changes procedures a to manufactu necessary re skills and kno RF-Lambda streamlining Increased cu growth.
+The its workforce and production s customers have highly regulated and products.
+The complexity required are these products to comply with the egulatory procedures require specialized owledge.
+It is also looking to improve efficiency by internal processes.
+Instomer demand have resulted in Company is projected to nearly double (four will be included in this proposal) on in the next two years.
+The Company noving into a new facility.
+Training Plan: Need for Training: procedures r contracts.
+Fu advance skill Cross-trainin innovative te production in demand.
+Bes improve skill produce and components Newly hired can maintain the RF-Lamb will receive training in regulatory necessary to maintain relevant defense arther, employees will receive training to its via certifications.
+It will be provided to all staff on chnological solutions to improve a response to increased customer asser Training Courses, designed to efficiency, will allow employees to manufacture the specialized unique to customer needs.
+It is staff will receive training to ensure they the cutting edge innovation unique to odd brand, including product knowledge try standards.
+Training courses listed in the Method in the Method in the following Types of Training: enu Curric culum will be provided via the following training method(s) under Learning S Precept ☐ CBT or ☐ MS Didad ☐ Productive Lab Business Skills Manufacturing Skills Com nmercial Skills Continuous Improvement Job Creation Justification newly-hired employ ing business capacity by adding rees to an existing function; or, ing business capacity by adding a new production Still.